googlefonts/googlefonts.github.io/gf-guide/tools.md

     python3 -m venv myenv
     ```

-    The last part of the command is the name you would like to give to the virtual environment.
+    The last part of the command is the name you want to give to the virtual environment.
 Usually, it is only `venv`, or `myenv` if you specifically want to differentiate it from the Python Module "venv" name.
 2. Once you have created your virtual environment, you need to **activate** it.

     On Unix or macOS run: